A New Generation Of Youth Cult – What is A Roadman?

 When you think of British youth culture, you normally think of the stereotypes portrayed on television.
-Either the drug taking, partying, sex festival that was Skins, or the desperation and fuck ups suffered regularly by the Inbetweeers (much to everyone else’s amusement).
-Then we had the skinheads, the casuals, the Perry Boys, the mods and the rockers, each bringing with them a different kind of look.
+Either the drug taking, partying, sex festival that was Skins, or the desperation and fuck ups suffered regularly by the Inbetweeners (much to everyone else’s amusement).
+Then we had the skinheads, the casuals, the Perry Boys, the mods and the rockers, each bringing with them a different kind of style.

 First of all what is a Roadman?
+The slang “doing road” actually refers to selling drugs on street corners.
+A common occurrence on deprived estates across the UK whereby funding has been cut by the government to the area and youths see their only way of making real money by doing illegal activities, and the respect that comes with gang culture.
 A Roadman is generally defined as a boy in his teens who is only interested in a few certain things.
 Mainly black tracksuits, pouch bags, plenty of The North Face and the latest Nike’s on the feet are staple ‘Road’ attire.
-Bikes are the vehicle of choice for most Roadmen, petty crime and smoking weed are the primary daily routine, with the occasional Nandos or some fast food restaurant when hunger strikes.
+Bikes are the vehicle of choice for most Roadmen, petty crime, ‘shotting’ and smoking weed are the primary daily routine, with the occasional Nandos or some fast food restaurant when hunger strikes.
 There are certain criteria to fulfill in order to be a true Roadman, but more of that later.

 Above: Labels like Supreme x The North Face have become associated with the UK roadman subculture.

-In the early 2000s grime music started emerging out of East London through pirate radio channels such as Rinse FM and soon grew quite a following.
+In the early 2000s Grime music started emerging out of East London through pirate radio channels such as Rinse FM, courtesy of Grime legends such as DJ Slimzee, and soon grew quite a following from the inner city estates to the suburbs further a field.
 The artists performing on stations like these were young people, some might say the very blueprint of Roadmen.
 Artists such as Wiley, Dizzee Rascal and Kano performed on Pirate radio to young people and the lyrics were precisely how Roadmen behave.
 Weed, girls, violence, music and clothes were the main topic of the songs and soon began to resonate with the youngsters who either wanted to be just like the artists and life a life similar to theirs, or had nothing so they aspired to be rich and somebodies in the future.
 Jeff Chang, an award winning author and critic on Hip Hop music and its culture stated that Dizzee Rascal’s lyrics are “capturing, encapsulating, and preserving” the life that he and his peers live on the streets every day.

 Above: Typical ‘Road’ attire, black Nike down jackets and Nike hoodies.